 - In 2018–19, 80% of social care recipients reported being in control of their lives as much as they could be, with 74% reporting that they were able to do the things that mattered to them – this is similar to the levels in 2016–17.

 - However, the National Assembly for Wales (now Senedd Cymru) Finance Committee has raised concerns about a lack of data on levels of unmet need for adult social care.

 - Despite welcome policy reforms, a severe shortage of accessible homes continues to affect disabled people’s right to independent living.

 - Inaccessible transport services continue to create a barrier to disabled people’s full social and economic inclusion in Wales.

-- The 2021 ‘Locked out’ report, written by disabled people and disabled people’s organisations, found that the pandemic and associated public health measures have created or compounded barriers to disabled people’s equal access to essential services and food security, healthcare, housing and public transport use, and that some disabled people have been digitally excluded by measures introduced during the pandemic.
+- The 2021 ‘Locked out’ report, written by disabled people and disabled people’s organisations, found that the COVID-19 pandemic and associated public health measures have created or compounded barriers to disabled people’s equal access to essential services and food security, healthcare, housing and public transport use, and that some disabled people have been digitally excluded by measures introduced during the COVID-19 pandemic.

-- Shortages in the provision of effective personal protective equipment, testin8 easements for adults in Wales, these were never used and the protection of the legal framework for children and adults remained in place in Wales throughout the pandemic.
+- Shortages in the provision of effective personal protective equipment, testin8 easements for adults in Wales, these were never used and the protection of the legal framework for children and adults remained in place in Wales throughout the COVID-19 pandemic.

 Read more about the UK and Welsh Governments’ actions on independent living.